Planning to travel to Merida, Mexico? Here’s what you need to know before you go. Not planning to travel to Merida? Here’s why you should.

 OMG, they really are as good as they say.

-It’s hard to pick a favourite but the huevo con chaya (egg and chaya leaves) was a strong contender, closely followed by the castacan (crispy pork belly) – Wayan’e’s signature taco.
-The unctuous texture of the soft fatty pork belly and fire from the habanero sauce is perfection.
+My advice?
+Order as many as you can feasibly eat.
+It’s hard to pick a favourite, but the huevo con chaya (egg and chaya leaves) was a strong contender, closely followed by the castacan (crispy pork belly), Wayan’e’s signature.
+The unctuous, fatty pork and the fire of the habanero is perfection.
+On second thoughts, though, it was the frijoles taco that seized the day.
+Who knew a black bean taco could hum with so much flavour?

 Rosa y Xocolate

-Ignore the fact that it’s an Instagrammer’s dream (though watching person after person strike awkward pose after awkward pose in front of the pink walls is entertainment in itself) and know that Rosa y Xocolate is worth hyping up.
+Ignore the fact that it’s an Instagrammer’s dream (though watching person after person strike awkward pose after awkward pose against the pink walls is entertainment in itself) and know that Rosas y Xocolate is worth the hype.

-The cocktails (90-130 pesos) are great, the food is delicious and the service is perfection.
-Dining-wise, expect a fusion of Mexican flavours with those from further afield.
-They even make basic dishes like a roast chicken into a work of culinary achievement.
+Set in a beautifully restored mansion on the Paseo de Montejo, the cocktails are great, the food is delicious and the service is impeccable.
+Expect a fusion of Mexican flavours with influences from further afield, courtesy of award-winning chef David Segovia, who turns even a humble roast chicken into a work of culinary art.
+Cocktails run from around 180 to 280 pesos.

 La Chaya Maya